Tomb Raider: Anniversary Controls & Gameplay Notes

 Nunchuk

 Lara's grapple can attach to certain objects in the environment.
 If you have Hint Icons enabled in the Options menu, you'll see a blue circle over an object that can be grappled.
 Press the grapple key (or snap the Wii nunchuk forward) to throw the grapple.
 Generally, Lara will automatically aim at the nearest viable target.
-Once the grapple is anchored, you can move as usual using direction keys (or left stick).
+Once the grapple is anchored, you can move as usual using direction keys/buttons (or left stick).
 Press Interact (or snap the Wii nunchuk back) to pull on the cable.
 Press Grapple again to release the cable if necessary.

 Manual/Accurate Aim with the Grapple